-If you want something to take daily as a preventative, this is the one you want.
 This formula contains echinacea, astragalus, reishi, schizandra berry and prickly ash bark.

 In the old video game Super Mario Brothers, mushrooms would restore your health by getting an additional heart to your life meter.
 This is what mushrooms do in real life.
 I have always been a huge advocate of mushrooms – especially medical mushrooms like Cordyceps, Reishi, Maitake, Chaga and Coriolus.
 The heath benefits are a mile long, and research will continue to figure out how these alien fungi work.

 Reishi has an impressive list of research that isn’t utilized enough in the US.
 In Asia, Reishi is highly revered and for good reason.
 It has been my experience that Reishi works best for those who are prone to allergies, high blood pressure, high blood sugar, bronchitis (Cordyceps as well) and general low immunity to begin with.
 Take a look at what it can do:

 - Bronchitis-preventative effect, inducing regeneration of bronchial epithelium

 - Antibacterial against Staphloccoci, Streptococci and Baccillus pneumonia